2022 FIFA World Cup qualification (OFC): Match

+Tonga withdrew, and therefore the Cook Islands advanced by walkover.

 Group stage

 The seven highest ranking OFC teams which entered the competition were given a bye to the group stage alongside the winner of the qualification match.
 The teams were divided into two groups, each containing four teams.
 Each team played every other team in their group once in a round-robin format, and the winners and runners-up of each group advanced to the semi-finals.

 Draw

-The group stage draw was held in Zürich, Switzerland on 29 November 2021, 21:00 CET (30 November, 09:00 NZDT).
+The group stage draw was held in Zürich, Switzerland, on 29 November 2021, 21:00 CET (30 November, 09:00 NZDT).
 The identity of the qualification match winner was not known at the time of the draw.
 The draw began with pot 2 and finished with pot 1, with teams being allocated to the groups sequentially (firstly A, then B).
 The first two teams drawn were assigned to position 4, while the next two were assigned to position 3, and the first two from pot 1 to position 2.
 The two highest ranked teams, New Zealand and the Solomon Islands, were assigned to positions A1 and B1, and were therefore not drawn in the same group.

 The draw resulted in the following groups:

 The fixtures for the group stage were decided based on the draw results, as follows: